rolandwardenaar/StripViewer.Examples/README.md

 This example is written in Dotnet Core, but the use of StripViewer is platform and language independent.
 The StripViewer is a simple Html-tag that can be placed in any web-page.
 It uses Json-data that needs to be provided by the backend of the application.
 The backend application makes the calls to a WebApi with simple Http-requests and sends the data to the WebViewer component.

+Klicking of the images or buttons in the area results in a javascript event and retruns the value of the image, which can be used in a shoppingcart.